 Our program places a heavy emphasis on research and learning the basic methods of scientific investigation.
 Meaningful participation in research fosters important critical thinking and problem-solving skills; and it provides a deeper understanding of the nature (and limits) of scientific evidence, which is the foundation of medical practice.
 Thus, an in-depth research training is beneficial to all fellows, regardless of a fellow's ultimate career path.

 Salary support for our fellows comes from three general sources.
 First year fellows are usually supported by funds provided by the Office of Graduate Medical Education.
 Thereafter, fellows are generally supported by institutional training grants (from the National Institute of Health) or individual grants obtained by the fellows.
-All fellows are expected to submit an entry-level grant application -- either to the National Institutes of Health or other equivalent institution -- during their second year of training.
+All 3-year fellows are expected to submit an entry-level grant application -- either to the National Institutes of Health or other equivalent institution -- during their second year of training.
 It is the opinion of the division that training in grant writing is an invaluable component of the fellowship experience.
 Our fellows pursue basic research, clinical research, or a combination of the two, and have been highly successful in obtaining extramural support.
 Importantly, in the event that a fellow’s grant(s) is (are) not funded, the division is fully committed to support ALL fellows for the duration of their training.

 In summary, the Division of Endocrinology at The University of Virginia is looking to attract highly motivated, bright, energetic individuals with a broad range of prior experiences in medicine.
 Applicants must be both interested in scientific study and qualified for writing national and statewide grants and similar proposals.
 Those physicians who train with us will receive the finest educational experience available.